Seddryck/NBi/_documentation/lookup-reverse.md

 ---
 A reverse-lookup must be considered when you want to be sure that the candidate result-set effectively contains each key available in your reference resut-set.

-At the opposite of equivalence's tests, lookup's tests don't require the uniqueness of the rows in the reference or candidate tables.
+At the opposite of equivalence's tests, lookup's tests don't require the uniqueness of the rows in the reference or candidate result-sets.
 If a key from the reference result-set is not found in the candidate resut-set then the test will fail.

 ## System-under-test